vrchatapi/vrchatapi-java/docs/InviteApi.md

 <a name="updateInviteMessage"></a>
 # **updateInviteMessage**
-> List&lt;InviteMessage&gt; updateInviteMessage(userId, messageType, messageId)
+> List&lt;InviteMessage&gt; updateInviteMessage(userId, messageType, slot, updateInviteMessageRequest)

 Update Invite Message

 Updates a single Invite Message and then returns a list of all of them.
 Admin Credentials are required to update messages of other users!
 Updating a message automatically sets the cooldown timer to 60 minutes.
-Trying to edit a message before the cooldown timer expires results in a 429 Too Fast Error.
+Trying to edit a message before the cooldown timer expires results in a 429 \&quot;Too Fast Error\&quot;.
 Message type refers to a different collection of messages, used during different types of responses.  * &#x60;message&#x60; &#x3D; Message during a normal invite * &#x60;response&#x60; &#x3D; Message when replying to a message * &#x60;request&#x60; &#x3D; Message when requesting an invite * &#x60;requestResponse&#x60; &#x3D; Message when replying to a request for invite

 ### Example
 ```java